- Numerous opportunities in the public

 Scholarships, awards and prizes

 There are numerous opportunities for recognition and awards during the course.

 Additional mandatory costs

-The amounts below are based on 2016 costs and are subject to change:
+The amounts below are based on 2017 costs:

 Health Screening and Vaccinations: £35 - £155 dependent on vaccinations required.